David Montgomery Player Prop Bets for NFL Week 14 | Chicago vs. Green Bay 12/12/2021

 Matchup vs. Green Bay

-- Montgomery's 45.8 rushing yards per game in his five career matchups against the Packers are 13.7 fewer yards than his over/under in Sunday's game.
+- In his five career matchups against the Packers, Montgomery averaged 45.8 rushing yards per game, 13.7 fewer yards than his over/under in Sunday's game.

-- Montgomery has had a rushing touchdown in one matchup against the Packers, but did not have multiple TDs in that game.
+- Montgomery, in five matchups versus the Packers, has run for a TD once, but not more than one in a single contest.

-- The Packers have the NFL's eighth-ranked defense against the run, allowing 102.5 yards per game.
+- In terms of defending against the run, the Packers are eighth in the NFL, allowing 102.5 yards per game.

-- This year the Packers are ranked sixth in the league in rushing touchdowns conceded (nine).
+- The Bears are up against the NFL's sixth-ranked D when it comes to rushing TDs conceded (nine this year).

 Recent Performances

-- Last week against the Cardinals, Montgomery rushed for 90 yards on 21 carries (averaging 4.3 yards per carry) while scoring one touchdown.
+- In last week's contest against the Cardinals, Montgomery carried the ball 21 times for 90 yards (4.3 yards per carry) and scored one touchdown.

-- In his last three games, Montgomery has piled up 52 carries for 194 yards (64.7 per game) and one touchdown.
+- During his last three games, Montgomery has run for 194 yards on 52 carries (64.7 ypg), with one touchdown.

 Montgomery's Chicago Teammates